swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 performance these benchmarks tend to emphasize some aspect that won't generally have an effect on *global performance*.
-Who cares if a framework has 5X faster templating when you'll still end up tying things yet together in non-scalable ways?
-A thousands update to the model will still trigger a thousand updates to views which will still trigger a thousand writes to local storage.
+Who cares if a framework has 5X faster templating when you'll still end up tying things together yet again in non-scalable ways?
+A thousand updates to the model will still trigger a thousand updates to views which will still trigger a thousand writes to local storage.
 Or you will write all that optimization logic yourself.